google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

 ```

 The above command upgrades an existing release named `my-release` updating the Turbinia server and Timesketch
 image tag to `latest` and increasing persistent volume size of the existing volume to 10 Terabytes.
+Note that existing data will not be deleted and instead triggers an expansion
+of the volume that backs the underlying PersistentVolume.
+See [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ## License